 What is Cocaine?

 Cocaine is a powerful stimulant drug that is known for its stimulating and euphoric effects on the central nervous system.
-Cocaine is a Schedule II controlled substance in most countries, meaning it has a high potential for abuse and is illegal to manufacture, distribute, or possess.
+It’s a Schedule II controlled substance in most countries, meaning it has a high potential for abuse and is illegal to manufacture, distribute, or possess.

 Cocaine typically comes in a white, crystalline powder form; it can be snorted, injected, or smoked.
 When ingested, cocaine increases levels of dopamine, a neurotransmitter associated with pleasure and reward, in the brain.
 This leads to intense feelings of euphoria, increased energy, and heightened alertness.